kiharalab/CryoREAD/README.md

   --no_seqinfo NO_SEQINFO
                         Optional input.
 Build structures when no sequence information is available.
 (True/False) Default value: False
 ```
+### Tech Specs
+CPU: >=8 cores <br>
+Memory: >=50Gb.
+For maps with more than 3,000 nucleotides, memory space should be higher than 300GB if sequence is provided. <br>
+GPU: any GPU supports CUDA with more than 12GB memory.
 ### 1. Only Make Structure Information Predictions by cryo-READ.
 ```
 python3 main.py --mode=0 -F=[Map_Path] -M=[Model_Path] --contour=[half_contour_level] --gpu=[GPU_ID] --batch_size=[batch_size] --prediction_only